-ABIM Board questions can pose challenges for almost any test taker, even those who are highly experienced.
-There are up to 60 questions in each 2-hour segment of the ABIM internal medicine exam, so you need to make the most of your time and knowledge.
-This post will help you sharpen your approach to do just that so you can tackle the exam with confidence.
+ABIM questions can pose challenges for almost any test taker, even those who are highly experienced.
+With only two minutes on average to answer each question, you’ll need to make the most of your time and knowledge to pass the ABIM exam.
+This post will help you sharpen your approach to ABIM board questions so you can tackle the Internal Medicine exam with confidence.

-Most medical certification exams, and all ABIM exams, are made up of multiple-choice questions.
-The majority are case-based scenarios that require reasoning and decision-making.
+The majority of ABIM board questions are case-based scenarios that require reasoning and decision-making.
 Each question has three distinct parts: